aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheDataCachePlugin.md

 | `dataCacheTtlMs`            | 4.4.0                   | Long    |    No    | Time in milliseconds that a cached result stays valid.
 Since nothing invalidates a cached result on write, this is the longest an application can observe stale data.
 Set to `0` to keep entries until the cache is cleared.               | `300000`      |
 | `dataCacheMaxSize`          | 4.4.0                   | Long    |    No    | Maximum number of distinct SQL statements held in the cache.
 Once the limit is reached, expired entries are purged first; if the cache is still full, further results are returned to the application without being cached.
 Set to `0` for no limit. | `1000`        |

+Both `dataCacheTtlMs` and `dataCacheMaxSize` must be zero or positive.
+A negative value throws an `IllegalArgumentException` when the property is read rather than being interpreted as "unlimited"; `0` is the value that opts out of expiration or the size limit.

 > [!WARNING]\
 > Setting `dataCacheTtlMs=0` and `dataCacheMaxSize=0` together leaves the cache unbounded in both staleness and size.
 That was the behaviour before version 4.4.0 and is not recommended.